centreon/centreon-archived/doc/en/faq/known_issues/update_centreon_storage_logs.rst

     keep data of old table to centreon_storage.logs_old.
   --no-keep:
     remove progressively data from centreon_storage.logs_old during the migration to the new table centreon_storage.logs.
+  --temporary-path:
+    directory in which temporary files will be stored

 .. warning::
   If you decide to keep the data from the old centreon_storage.logs table, do not forget to check the available disk space.